astropy/astroquery/docs/simbad/simbad.rst

 - `~astroquery.simbad.SimbadClass.query_bibcode`
 - `~astroquery.simbad.SimbadClass.query_objectids`

-A the criteria argument expect a string that fits in the ``WHERE`` clause of an ADQL query.
-Some examples can be found in the `Simbad ADQL cheat sheet <http://simbad.cds.unistra.fr/simbad/tap/help/adqlHelp.html>`__.
-A way of writing them is to first query a blank table to inspect the columns the method will return:
+The criteria argument expect a string that fits in the ``WHERE`` clause of an ADQL query.
+Some examples can be found in the
+`Simbad ADQL cheat sheet <http://simbad.cds.unistra.fr/simbad/tap/help/adqlHelp.html>`__.

+To help writing criteria, a good tip is to inspect the columns that the query would return by querying a blank table (of zero rows).
+This allows to inspect the columns the method would return:

 .. doctest-remote-data::